chug6/huguesblog.fr/Logbook-Blog-Hugo.md

 		> npm run build
 	- To get a preview of posts or articles not yet published, run:
 		> npm run build-preview
-	- publish a new post
+	- publish a new post (with draft status in archetype template)
 		> hugo new posts/premier.md